kevbite/kevbite.github.io/_posts/2017-01-21-end-to-end-testing-with-service-fabric.md

         };
     }
 }
 ```

 # Let's write a test!

-So now we have got all our code in place to allow us to talk to our application that is deployed within the cluster so we will write a simple health checker test that makes sure that our application and services are running ok.
+Now we have all the code in place to allow us to create our application with Service Fabric, so we will write a simple health checker test that makes sure that our application and services are running ok.

 ```csharp